Drain rods are probably the first tool your drain engineer will reach for when he arrives at your property to clear a blocked drain or manhole.

 Drain engineers will use more expensive lock-tight rods for this reason.

 If drain rods are your only option to clear a blocked drain, then you are going to persevere, forcing rods around tight bends or traps, with an increased likelihood of the rods getting stuck on roots or a displaced joint.

 A drain engineer will have the option to use a high-pressure water jetter.

 A contractor, with their experience, will know when they come across an obstruction using drain rods, whether they would be able to clear the line with rods, or if in the case of roots or fat, they need to use the jetter.

 Now is the time to call a local drainage company.
 Remember when you were quoted £85 fixed price to clear a blocked drain.
 Well, that “ship has sailed”.

 You will now be offered an hourly rate to retrieve the drain rods.
 If you are lucky the rods can be flushed out with a jetter.
 If that fails, you are relying on a combination of cctv and drain engineer ingenuity, which isn’t cheap.

 Bob is a pub landlord in Croydon.
 He had a blocked drain at the back of his pub and mentioned this to a member of staff behind the bar.

 Keith, one of the regulars, overheard and said “I have got some rods back at the house.
 I can sort that for you, for the price of a few drinks”.

-Bob doesn’t want to spend money on getting the drains unblocked, so agrees to Keith’s suggestion.
+Bob doesn’t want to spend money on getting the drains unblocked, so he agrees to Keith’s suggestion.
 Bob doesn’t realise that Keith has never used drain rods before.
-He found the rods in the loft, when he bought his house.
+He found the rods in the loft when he bought his house.